flowgrammer/riffle/readme.md

 </script>
 ```

-The contructor accepts a single callback function as an argument.
+The constructor accepts a single callback function as an argument.

 ```javascript
 var s1 = stream(function () {